 With each new year I take some time to reflect on the things I’ve done, the places I’ve been, and what I’ve learned.
 This story is inspired by my friend Karissa.
-I want to give you a brief history of the most significant relationships in my life.
-These are the 3 relationships I’ve had with men and the 3 relationships I’ve had with women which were all significant so here goes.
-Also, mom this is where you stop reading.
+I want to give you a brief history of some significant relationships in my life that I’ve had with women and with men, which were all important to me so here goes.

 Also, if this is the first time you’re hearing about me dating women it’s because I don’t go around talking about my love life and generally in life my sexual orientation doesn’t come up.
 I mean who goes around asking, “So, what you into?”.
 And two, privacy.
-No one has to talk about anything they don’t feel like.
-But the truth is, I fall in love with a person.
+But if you ask me I’ll tell you, I fall in love with a person.
 I don’t see gender I see character, I see integrity, I see love, and I see who I am when I’m with them.
-I fall in love with a person, not their body parts.
+I see who they are when they’re with me and I fall in love with a person’s spirit, not their body parts.
 Though, those are nice too.
-No really mom, this is where you stop reading.

 What he taught me: how to love.
 At one point in life, we truly loved each other.
 He taught me a lot about control.
 Self control and that you can’t control someone else, you have power over yourself and that’s about it.
 I lost myself in him which was beautiful and terrible.
 Love is tricky always but especially tricky when you’re not emotionally mature.
 I’ll forever be grateful to you for Corrine.
 The very best of the both of us lives in her, thank you for that R.

 Song that reminds me of him: Mariah Carey’s ‘When I Saw You’ came out when we met and I used to play it on repeat and dream about lunch time with him when we wouldn’t actually eat lunch but instead make out for 30 minutes near the cafeteria.
 Oh young ones.